samlilburn/Final_Project/README.md

 ### The Answer We Want

-If given the data of a residential piece of real estate in the Greater Richmond Area (square footage, location, and the other data categories we are analyzing), we hope to answer the question "what is a fair price to list this home?"
+If given the data of a residential piece of real estate in the Greater Richmond Area (square footage, location, and the other data categories we are analyzing), we hope to answer the question "what is a good market rate price to list a home?"
 This would allow sellers and buyers to make competitive listings and bids on homes.
 Additionally, it would allow us to identify listings that are above and below market value.

-### Reason for switching topics:
+### Reason for Switching Topics

 Our topic is the residential real estate market.
 Originally, our topic was predicting employee burnout.
 We were interested in this topic because of current conversation around workplace burnout and "quite quitting."
 Specifically, we hoped to find if we could predict the probability of an employee quitting based on key factors.
 We found data on this topic to be scarce and inconsistent.
 After this discovery, we pivoted to analysis of the real estate market.
 This topic is also highly relevant, and unlike employee attrition rates, has widely available data.